vielhuber/magicreplace/README.md

 ### How is magicreplace different from those tools?

 -   Fast (~5sec runtime on 100mb database file with 300.000 rows)
--   Lightweight: only <10kb in size
+-   Lightweight: Only <10kb in size
 -   Works also on big files with small memory limit settings
--   File based: does not need a database or a wp installation - works on plain (sql) files
+-   File based: Does not need a database or a wp installation - works on plain (sql) files
--   Local usage: does not need a remote server or a webservice
+-   Local usage: Does not need a remote server or a webservice
--   Multi replace: does multiple replaces
+-   Multi replace: Does multiple replaces
 -   Considers edge cases: Can handle objects and even references
 -   Ignores classes that are not available at runtime
 -   Can be used either with the command line or as a class